Text to speech

 A misdiagnosis can have dire consequences.
 It means a patient isn’t getting access to the targeted care available for their particular disease.
 Meanwhile, they may be getting treatment for a disease they don’t have — and that can be dangerous.
 For example, while antipsychotic drugs are commonly prescribed for people with Alzheimer’s, they can cause adverse reactions in people with Lewy body dementia.

-Alzheimer’s advocates worry this refusal to cover a key procedure in dementia diagnosis and care for the low-income and/or aging Americans on CMS insurance programs could deepen existing racial and socioeconomic inequities in brain health treatment.
+Alzheimer’s advocates have also expressed concerns that this refusal to cover a key procedure in dementia diagnosis and care for the low-income and/or aging Americans on CMS insurance programs has deepened racial and socioeconomic inequities in brain health treatment.

 Two doctors analyzing a scan or x-ray film or explains a CT scan together with serious thoughtful expressions method with patient treatment results on brain to an anomaly on the film